nathancarter/weblurch/doc-src/plan.md

 that into webLurch, imitating the UX Ken describes from typical online collaboration apps such as Google Docs and Overleaf, as follows.

- * Extend the File > Document properties... dialog to let you change the title of the document, which will simply be stored as document metadata;
-   it will have no impact on filename (yet).
-New documents should have a default title of "Untitled."
  * Add a File > Download action, which starts a download of the file as HTML.
  * Add a File > Upload action, which lets the user choose an HTML file to